-The Roger Hendrick Learning Resources Center located on the main floor of the Speed Library was constructed in 1975.
-The LRC provides facilities and multi-media for instructional support, research and individual study.
-The media collection numbers over 21,592 items and consists of DVDs, video tapes, films, scores, music recordings, slides, and audio tapes.
+The Roger Hendrick Learning Resources Center located on the main floor of the library was constructed in 1975.
+The LRC provides facilities and multi-media for instructional support, research, and individual study.

+The media collection numbers over 12,969 titles and consists of DVDs, video tapes, films, scores, music recordings, slides, and audio tapes.
 The LRC also houses a fully equipped television production studio.